18 Best Chinese Sauces: Origins, Flavours and Serving Suggestions

 #11 Guilin Chilli Sauce

 Prefer something a little spicier?
 Originating from the city of Guilin in southern China, this sauce is made from extra hot dried chillis, garlic, soy sauce and fermented soybeans.
-It’s the perfect savoury accompaniment to stir-frys, steamed or cold dishes!
+It’s the perfect savoury accompaniment to grilled meats, spicy noodles, stir-fries, steamed or cold dishes!

-Another fiery addition to your collection of chillis is the Chili Bean Paste – a thick, bright red paste that is packed with complex, umami flavours due to the presence of fermented broad beans.
-It’s a core ingredient of Sichuan cuisine and featured in famous dishes like Mapo Tofu and Mala Xiang Guo (Sichuan Mala Stir-fry Pot).
+Another fiery addition to your collection of chillis is the Chilli Bean Paste – a thick, bright red paste that is packed with complex, umami flavours due to the presence of fermented broad beans.
+It’s a core ingredient of Sichuan cuisine and featured in famous dishes like Mapo Tofu and Mala Xiang Guo or Sichuan Mala Stir-fry Pot.

 Chilli Bean Paste